 BAEPs or ABRs—Brainstem Auditory Evoked Potentials: BAEPs/ABRs provide information about the brainstem integrity (extension of the spinal cord containing motor, sensory, blood pressure, and breathing information) as well as the function of the auditory (hearing) system.

 Motor NCS or Sensory NCS—Nerve conduction studies: NCS studies measure and record information about the rate of transmission of a signal (motor or sensory) through nerves outside the spinal cord and brain.
 The conduction rates can alert us to problems in these areas.

 EEG—Electroencephalogram: EEGs record brain activity.

-For more information regarding Medsurant monitoring services, please use our contact us form or call (855) 479-9614 to learn more about how Medsurant Holdings can assist you today.
+For more information regarding Medsurant monitoring services, please use our contact us form or call (855) 479-9614 to learn more about how Medsurant Health can assist you today.